 Since the tiering process applies to data in the first interval in this example, the data written or modified on January 1 will be tiered to the object store on January 3.
 Consequently, data will never be tiered before it is at least 1 day old (which is the user-defined Tiering Cue), with the worst case being the tiering of data written at the end of January 1 at the beginning of January 3.

-An SSD-only filesystem group can be reconfigured as a tiered one by adding an object store definition.
+An SSD-only filesystem can be reconfigured as a tiered filesystem by attaching an object store.
 In such a situation, the default is to maintain the filesystem size.
 In order to increase the filesystem size, the total capacity field can be modified, while the existing SSD capacity remains the same.

-If it is not possible to maintain the defined Retention Period or Tiering Cue policies, a TieredFilesystemBreakingPolicy event will occur, and random pieces of data will be released in order to free space on the SSDs.
+If it is not possible to maintain the defined Retention Period or Tiering Cue policies, a TieredFilesystemBreakingPolicy event will occur, and old data will be released in order to free space on the SSDs.
 Users are alerted to such a situation through an ObjectStoragePossibleBottleneck event, enabling them to consider either raising the bandwidth or upgrading the object store performance.

 Tiered files are always accessible and should generally be treated as regular files.
 Moreover, while files may be tiered, their metadata is always maintained on the SSDs.
 This allows traversing files and directories without worrying how such operations may affect performance.